Stakecraft/Koii-mission-control/docs/prereq-manual.md

 $ sudo systemctl start node_exporter.service
 ```

-### Install solana client (If not already installed)
+### Install koii client (If not already installed)
-- Solana client binary can be used to get metrics of skip rate and block production details.
+- Koii client binary can be used to get metrics of skip rate and block production details.
 - So make sure to configure it before running monitoring tool.

-- If you don't have prebuilt binaries of solana then you can follow this documentation.Follow this doc (https://docs.solana.com/cli/install-solana-cli-tools#download-prebuilt-binaries)
+- If you don't have prebuilt binaries of koii then you can follow this documentation.Follow this doc (https://docs.koii.network/run-a-node/k2-validators/system-setup)
 - You can install this binary on your non validator node also.

-- If you want to specify the solana binary path, then execute this command by providing solana executable path `export SOLANA_BINARY_PATH="path_to_solana_binary"` (ex : export SOLANA_BINARY_PATH="/usr/local/bin/solana")
+- If you want to specify the koii binary path, then execute this command by providing koii executable path `export KOII_BINARY_PATH="path_to_koii_binary"` (ex : export KOII_BINARY_PATH="/usr/local/bin/koii")
 - This provided path will be used in monitoring tool code and fetch the metrics accordingly.

 Note : This is important to get metrics related to skip rate and block production details(leader slots, blocks produced etc).
-So please make sure to have, installed solana client binary.
+So please make sure to have, installed koii client binary.